-There are three agricultural treatises with the title Nongshu "Book on agriculture", one written during the Northern Song-period 北宋 (960-1126) by Chen Fu 陳旉 (therefore called Chen Fu Nongshu 陳旉農書), one by Wang Zhen 王禎 (1271-1333, see Nongshu 農書), and one by a certain Master Shen from the late Ming period 明 (1368-1644, see Shenshi nongshu 沈氏農書).
+There are three agricultural treatises with the title Nongshu "Book on agriculture", one written during the Northern Song period 北宋 (960-1126) by Chen Fu 陳旉 (therefore called Chen Fu Nongshu 陳旉農書), one by Wang Zhen 王禎 (1271-1333, see Nongshu 農書), and one by a certain Master Shen from the late Ming period 明 (1368-1644, see Shenshi nongshu 沈氏農書).

 Chen Fu 陳旉 (1075-?) hailed from Jiangsu and was a highly educated person but refused to enter official career.
-In his preface to the 3 juan-long Nongshu, Hong Xingzu 洪興祖 (1090-1155) says that Chen Fu was a real expert in Buddhist and Daoist writings, but also in books attributed to Shen Nong 神農, the mythological "Divine Husbandman".
+In his preface to the 3-juan-long Nongshu, Hong Xingzu 洪興祖 (1090-1155) says that Chen Fu was a real expert in Buddhist and Daoist writings, but also in books attributed to Shen Nong 神農, the mythological "Divine Husbandman".
 Chen made his life as a farmer and cultivator of medical drugs.
-The book Nongshu was finished in 1149, when Chen Fu was already an old man.
+The book Nongshu was finished in 1149 when Chen Fu was already an old man.
 His own experience in working the fields contributed to the high reliability of the text that differs from conventional books on agriculture like Qimin yaoshu 齊民要術 and Sishi zuanyao 四時纂要 that were compiled by scholars that contented themselves by quoting from ancient texts.
 Yet contrary to his own ascertainment, Chen Fu himself also quotes from the Confucian Classics and ancient texts.
 In some statements, his book is even inferior to the famous Qimin yaoshu from the Northern Wei period 北魏 (386-534).

 The Nongshu covers all aspects of husbandry, from farming to cattle breeding and silkworm raising.
-The latter theme is to be found in a separate text, the Canshu 蠶書, that is in all editions attached to the Nongshu.
+The latter theme is to be found in a separate text, the Canshu 蠶書, in all editions attached to the Nongshu.
 The Canshu was written by Qin Guan 秦觀 (1049-1100) or his son Qin Zhen 秦湛 (fl.
 1116).
 The Nongshu is also the earliest Chinese book in which the particularities of southern Chinese agriculture are touched upon.

 It was printed during the Southern Song period 南宋 (1127-1279) by Hong Xingzu, who also wrote the preface, but only in a preliminary shape that has been preserved in the Ming-period encyclopeadia Yongle dadian 永樂大典.
 The text is included in the series Siku quanshu 四庫全書, Zhibuzuzhai congshu 知不足齋叢書, Longwei mishu 龍威秘書, Hanhai 函海, Yiyuan junhua 藝苑捃華, Jinhe Guangrentang suoke shu 津河廣仁堂所刻書, Nongxue congshu 農學叢書 and Congshu jicheng chubian 叢書集成初編.

 It was published separately in 1956 by the Zhonghua Press with the title Chen Fu Nongshu.
-In 1965 the Nongye Press 農業出版社出 published it together with Wan Guoding's 萬國鼎 (1897-1963) commentary, under the title Chen Fu Nongshu jiaozhu 陳旉農書校注.
+In 1965, the Nongye Press 農業出版社出 published it together with Wan Guoding's 萬國鼎 (1897-1963) commentary under the title Chen Fu Nongshu jiaozhu 陳旉農書校注.

 1. | 財力之宜 | Caili | The application of force |